-An extensive review of the association between LA and AA biomarkers with the incidence of type 2 diabetes has also been conducted.
+Another extensive review looked at the association between LA and AA biomarkers with the incidence of type 2 diabetes.
 In this article, data on 39,740 adults from 20 cohorts in ten countries were examined.

 The results indicated that biomarker levels of LA were inversely associated with the incidence of type 2 diabetes.
 High LA levels were associated with a 43% lower relative risk of type 2 diabetes, whereas levels of AA were not associated with diabetes.

-Together, these findings suggest that not only does LA not cause inflammation, but the ability of PUFAs to reduce CVD risk, augment insulin sensitivity, and lower type 2 diabetes risk is related to LA or total PUFA intake, rather than omega-3 alone.
+Together, the above data suggests that not only does LA not independently increase levels of inflammation, but the ability of PUFA to reduce CVD and type 2 diabetes risk is at least partially related to the effects of LA, rather than omega-3 PUFA alone.

-Transitioning to our second area of concern, does a higher intake of LA counteract or reduce the positive effects of omega-3 PUFAs?
+Transitioning to our second area of concern, does a higher intake of LA counteract or reduce the positive effects of omega-3 PUFA?

-As evidenced by the above, LA may very well be protective against disease, but there could be diminishing returns or a point where intake gets high enough that it starts to inhibit the beneficial properties of omega-3 PUFAs.
+As evidenced by the above, LA may very well be protective against many diseases, but there could be diminishing returns or a point where intake gets high enough that it starts to inhibit the beneficial properties of omega-3 PUFA.

-To address this point, it is first important to mention that, while higher omega-6 PUFA intake may inhibit the conversion of ALA to long-chain omega-3 PUFAs, such conversion is already quite low.
-As such, it’s unlikely to have much impact on disease risk and observational research supports this.
+To address this point, it is first important to mention that, while higher omega-6 PUFA intake may inhibit the conversion of ALA to long-chain omega-3 PUFA, such conversion is already quite low.
+As such, it’s unlikely to have much impact on disease risk, and observational research supports this.

-In an investigation of the association between different patterns of PUFA intake and incident of coronary heart disease among 45,722 men in the Health Professionals Follow-up Study, it was shown that a modest dietary intake of long-chain omega-3 PUFA (i.e. DHA and EPA) was associated with a lower risk of coronary heart disease and a 40-50% lower risk of sudden death.
-Also, this outcome was not impacted by background intake of omega-6 PUFAs.
+In an investigation of the association between different patterns of PUFA intake and incident of coronary heart disease among 45,722 men in the Health Professionals Follow-up Study, it was shown that a modest dietary intake of long-chain omega-3 PUFA (i.e., DHA and EPA) was associated with a lower risk of coronary heart disease and a 40-50% lower risk of sudden death.
+Also, this outcome was not impacted by the background intake of omega-6 PUFA.

-In another study on participants in the Framingham Offspring cohort, it was shown that those with the highest red blood cell levels of EPA and DHA (Omega-3 Index) had a 34% lower risk of death from any cause and 39% lower risk for incident CVD.
+In addition, a study on participants in the Framingham Offspring cohort showed that those with the highest red blood cell levels of EPA and DHA (Omega-3 Index) had a 34% lower risk of death from any cause and 39% lower risk for incident CVD.
 Moreover, exploratory analyses displayed omega-6 PUFA levels did not affect this outcome nor was it affected when replacing the Omega-3 Index for the omega-6 to omega-3 ratio.

 Similar results were found in the Women’s Health Initiative Memory Study cohort, where the highest Omega-3 Index values were associated with a 22% lower risk of death compared to the lowest, and neither LA nor AA was related to mortality.

-Omega-3 PUFAs are known to have beneficial effects on a variety of risk factors, including reductions in serum TG levels, blood pressure, inflammatory markers, plaque vulnerability, and improved endothelial function.
+Omega-3 PUFA are known to have beneficial effects on a variety of risk factors, including reductions in serum TG levels, blood pressure, inflammatory markers, plaque vulnerability, and improved endothelial function.

-For those truly interested in reducing their risk of disease and prolonging their lifespan, the focus should be placed on increasing intake of omega-3 PUFAs, rather than decreasing intake of omega-6 PUFAs and trying to optimize the omega-6 to omega-3 ratio.
+For those truly interested in reducing their risk of disease and prolonging their lifespan, the focus should be placed on increasing total PUFA intake, with an emphasis on omega-3 PUFA, specifically, as most people consume more than enough omega-6 PUFA in their diet.

-In the proposal that vegetable oil consumption needs to be reduced because of its high LA content, it seems that many people have failed to fully appreciate that AA and LA are involved in anti-inflammatory signaling pathways.
+In the proposal that vegetable oil consumption needs to be reduced because of its high LA content, it seems that many people have failed to fully appreciate that AA and LA are involved in anti-inflammatory signaling pathways as well.

 While AA is the precursor to potentially pro-inflammatory eicosanoids, it is also the main precursor to key anti-inflammatory metabolites, such as omega-6 oxylipin, as well as other mediators that actively resolve inflammation.

-It’s a bit more complex than “omega-6 PUFAs = proinflammatory = bad.”
-The current evidence does not support the hypothesis that omega-6 PUFAs are detrimental to health in large quantities or antagonize the beneficial effects of omega-3 PUFAs.
+It’s a bit more complex than “omega-6 PUFA = proinflammatory = bad.”
+The current evidence does not support the hypothesis that omega-6 PUFA are detrimental to health in large quantities or antagonize the beneficial effects of omega-3 PUFA.

-Despite the popularity of the omega-6/omega-3 ratio (due in large part to its appeal to the dietary patterns of our hunter-gatherer ancestors), it possesses little value and distracts us from perhaps a more important issue, increasing the intake of omega-3 PUFAs.
+Despite the popularity of the omega-6/omega-3 ratio, due in large part to its appeal to the dietary patterns of our hunter-gatherer ancestors, it possesses little value and distracts us from perhaps a more important issue, increasing the intake of omega-3 PUFA.

-Overall, while increasing omega-3 PUFA tissue levels seems to reduce the risk of CVD, it does not follow that decreasing omega-6 levels will do the same.
-In fact, high intakes of both omega-3 and omega-6 PUFAs seem to provide for the lowest levels of inflammation and risk of total mortality.
+Overall, while increasing omega-3 PUFA levels seems to reduce the risk of CVD, it does not follow that decreasing omega-6 levels will do the same.
+In fact, high intakes of both omega-3 and omega-6 PUFA seem to provide for the lowest levels of inflammation and risk of total mortality.